MViscardi-UCSC/djangoNemaStocks/README.md

 But this only seems to be working on TinCan?
 I have another computer on the local network (via VPN), which is able to ping TinCan's IP on the command line but is not able to access the website??

+On BlackBox (the computer on the VPN) when I open a browser with http://128.114.150.214:8080 I do not get a response.
+But when I open http://128.114.150.214, I get the default nginx page...
+So I ***think*** something is working?

+I am unsure of the next step though...
+Can you help?

 # To Do